Share this

 The most reliable way to think about construction cost is cost per square metre of new internal floor area (GIA - gross internal area).

 Construction costs increased significantly through 2020 and 2021 due to a perfect storm of COVID-related supply chain disruption and the post-Brexit reduction in available skilled labour - two pressures that hit the construction industry simultaneously and hard.
-Costs have continued to rise since, and as of 2026 remain stubbornly high - the anticipated drop has not materialised.
+Costs have continued to rise since, and as of 2026, remain stubbornly high.
+The anticipated drop has not materialised.
 In London, a well-specified rear or side extension sits broadly in these ranges:

 | Specification level | Cost per m² (construction only) |